 An employee who experiences harassment at work, especially sex-based harassment, has the option of informing the alleged harasser that the behavior is unwelcome and should stop.
-The affected employee should keep a record of the incident describing what happened, how he/she reacted, and listing the names of any witnesses as well as the date.
-If the employee is uncomfortable confronting the alleged harasser and if the situation persists, or if the harassment was of a very serious nature, he or she must bring the problem to the attention of the Director and provide the documentation.
+The affected employee should keep a record of the incident, including date of incident, description of events, their reaction, and a list of any witnesses.
+If the employee is uncomfortable confronting the alleged harasser and if the situation persists, or if the harassment was of a very serious nature, the employee must bring the problem to the attention of the Library Director and provide the documentation.

 WORK SCHEDULE AND PAY PERIODS

 All full-time employees work 40 hours per week.
 Anything under 40 hours is considered part time.